caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 bool success = int.TryParse(str, out _); // success will be true.
 ```

 Note that you do not declare `_`&mdash;indeed, this only works if `_` has not been declared as a variable (or anything else).
-For compatibility with earlier code, if you declare `_` then it is a regular variable and not the discard variable.
+For compatibility with earlier code, if you declare `_` then it becomes a regular variable and is not the discard variable.

 Various other modifiers can be applied to methods, but I will describe those in full later, after introducing the relevant concepts.

 #### Properties

-A property has a type and a name, and essentially (at the CLI level, and in C# v1) consists of an optional `get` method and an optional `set` method.
+A property has a type and a name, and essentially (at the CLI level, and in C# 1) consists of an optional `get` method and an optional `set` or `init` method.
 It is accessed like a field; access that would read from a field instead calls the `get` method, and access that would write to a field calls the `set` method.
 The `get` method has no parameters and its return type matches the type of the property; the `set` method returns `void` and has one parameter, named `value`, which also matches the type of the property.
 Neither method has to have a method signature declared in the usual way.
 By convention, property names begin with a capital letter whatever their access level.
 Properties that only have a `get` method are read-only; properties that only have a `set` method, which are much rarer, are write-only.
+The `init` accessor method (introduced in C# 9) behaves like a `set` accessor, but can only be called from the containing type's constructor, giving the property similar behaviour to a `readonly` field.

-Originally in C#, that was all there was to say about properties; actually *using* properties required the developer to insert boilerplate "backing fields" and methods.
+Originally in C# 1, that was all there was to say about properties; actually *using* properties required the developer to insert boilerplate "backing fields" and methods.
 You still might see this style of C# code in the wild:

 ```
 public class Thing